-The core tenet of BI is the application of behavioural insights and methodologies from the behavioural sciences in public policy definition, development, design and delivery.
-To be more precise, these insights are mainly taken from behavioural economics, cognitive- and social psychology, the study of judgement and decision-making, and similar disciplines sharing not only the inductive, but also the causal explanatory and experimental approach to the subject matter of human behaviour as well as their theoretical underpinnings adopted from dual process theories of human cognition.1 The aspiration is to better understand why people act as they do in order to create less invasive and more effective public policies by applying more realistic models of human behaviour; in particular, models taking into account how our cognitive limitations and biases, as uncovered by these sciences, influence our behaviour.
+The core tenet of BI is the application of behavioural insights and methodologies from the behavioural sciences in the formulation, development, design and delivery of public policies.
+To be more precise, these insights are mainly taken from behavioural economics, cognitive- and social psychology, the study of judgement and decision-making, and similar disciplines sharing not only the inductive, but also the causal explanatory and experimental approach to the subject matter of human behaviour as well as their theoretical underpinnings adopted from dual process theories of human cognition.
+The aspiration is to better understand why people act as they do in order to create less invasive and more effective public policies by applying more realistic models of human behaviour; in particular, models taking into account how our cognitive limitations and biases, as uncovered by these sciences, influence our behaviour.

 Thus, Behavioural Insights stands in contrast to more traditional approaches to public policy making, which have tended to rely on more abstract models and ideal assumptions about human behaviour; models that do not factor in such limitation and biases.
 Instead traditional approaches have usually assumed that people's behaviour could be understood as if resulting from fully rational and deliberative thinking provided full information and the absence of constraints on time and attention.
-Consequently, at least according to proponents of BI, traditional policies easily end up being naïve and ineffective as they reflect assumed rather than actual behaviours.
+Consequently, at least according to proponents of BI, traditional policies easily end up being naïve, overly invasive and ineffective as they reflect assumed rather than actual behaviours.
 BI in contrast claims to provide more realistic models and assumptions about the psychological factors that shape human behaviour, tools for how to influence such behaviour and methods for how to investigate and measure actual behaviour and behaviour change.

-Behavioural Insights, or just BI, is the evidence-based approach to integrating insights and methodologies from the behavioural sciences in public policy to provide better and more effective regulation.
+Behavioural Insights, or just BI, is the evidence-based approach to integrating insights and methodologies from the behavioural sciences in public policy and beyond in order provide better and more effective regulation and initiatives aimed at causing behavioural change.